 Radio Broadcaster: Bob Uecker

 The modern Milwaukee Brewers are a team that formed in the expansion of 1969 as the Seattle Pilots.
-The Pilots went bankrupt after their inaugural season and were purchased in a bankruptcy court by Bud Selig and moved to Milwaukee in 1970.
+The Pilots went bankrupt after their inaugural season and were purchased in a bankruptcy court by Bud Selig and moved to Milwaukee just before the start of the 1970 season.
 The name had previously been used by various minor league and major league teams beginning in the 1880s.

 Because the move was made just as spring training ended in 1970, the Brewers did not have a full house at County Stadium for the home opener on April 7th.
 The Brewers were whitewashed 12-0 by the California Angels and Andy Messersmith.
 Four days later, John O'Donoghue defeated the Chicago White Sox at Comiskey Park, 8-4, for the franchise's first win.